GenomicsAotearoa/shell-for-bioinformatics/docs/index.md

 !!! key "License"

-    Genomics Aotearoa / New Zealand eScience Infrastructure "Intermediate Shell for Bioinformatics" is licensed under the **GNU General Public License v3.0, 29 June 2007** . ([Follow this link for more information](https://github.com/GenomicsAotearoa/shell-for-bioinformatics/blob/main/LICENSE))
+    Genomics Aotearoa / The Research Education Advanced Network New Zealand (REANNZ)  "Intermediate Shell for Bioinformatics" is licensed under the **GNU General Public License v3.0, 29 June 2007** . ([Follow this link for more information](https://github.com/GenomicsAotearoa/shell-for-bioinformatics/blob/main/LICENSE))

 - - -